SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Floating.rst

 Infinity
 """"""""

 The recoded mantissa value is treated as don't care.
-The recoded exponent three highest bits is 6 (decimal), the rest of the exponent can be treated as don't cares.
+The recoded exponent three highest bits is 6 (decimal), the rest of the exponent can be treated as don't care.

 NaN
 """

 The recoded mantissa for normalized values is exactly the same as the original IEEE-754 mantissa.
-The recoded exponent three highest bits is 7 (decimal), the rest of the exponent can be treated as don't cares.
+The recoded exponent three highest bits is 7 (decimal), the rest of the exponent can be treated as don't care.

 Declaration
 ^^^^^^^^^^^